 A foundation course in the history, technical underpinnings and functionality of computer-assisted translation (CAT).
 Students work with several CAT tools and learn the functions and features of CAT, including Project set-up, Translation Memory, Termbase, Alignment, File filters, Quality Assurance, Reports, Review files, Machine Translation, and Autosuggest dictionaries.
-All students require a computer running Windows, with administrator access for installing software.
-For campus students, this should be a laptop that can be brought to class.
+Campus students should have access to a laptop that can be brought to class.
 4 graduate hours.
 No professional credit.
 Prerequisite: Six semesters of non-English language study or equivalent competence.

-Introduction to conference interpreting and its main theoretical concepts, including what is interpreting, interpreting as process, and what is conference interpreting.
-Core skills will be introduced and practiced, such as understanding the spoken language and language analysis techniques, acquisition of subject matter knowledge, terminology management, verbal expression skills, interpreting in practice, and mastery of the technology of the interpreter booth.
-Interpreting practice in the students' language pairs will be a part of the course.
+Introduction to conference interpreting and its main theoretical concepts.
+Core skills will be introduced and practiced, such as understanding the spoken language and language analysis techniques, acquisition of subject matter knowledge, terminology management, verbal expression skills, and mastery of technology for conference interpreting.
+Intensive interpreting practice in simultaneous interpreting in the students' language pairs.
 4 graduate hours.
 No professional credit.

 Covers topics of special interests to rising professional translators in the three areas of specialization of the MA in Translation and Interpreting: Applied Literary Translation, Translation for the Professions and Interpreting.
 Examples of topics may include: Translation for Government, Literary Translation, Translation and Digital Humanities.
 May be repeated in separate terms for a maximum of 8 hours.